yafshar/kim_commands/kim_commands.rst

    kim_property dump file

-where, file is a name of a file to write the created KIM property instance to it.
+where file is the name of the file in which to write all of the defined KIM property instance to.
+Once the *kim\_property dump* command is complete all KIM property instances are cleared from memory.

 For example,

 .. parsed-literal::

    kim_property dump results.edn

 Citation of OpenKIM IMs
 -----------------------